 Princeton: A Visitor’s Guide

-Have a spare afternoon and wish to explore scenic, historical, or cultural Princeton?
-Indoors or out or virtually, we have something for everyone, whether you have an hour or plan to spend the day.
+Would you like to to explore scenic, historical or cultural Princeton?
+Indoors, outdoors or virtual, we have something for everyone, whether you plan to spend an hour or the entire day.

 Walking Tours

-Download the Historical Society of Princeton’s app and take a walk through the Witherspoon-Jackson Historic District on “The Albert E. Hinds Memorial Walking Tour: African American Life in Princeton,” narrated by Shirley Satterfield, a longtime Princetonian and local historian.
-The tour is also available on the web.
-Or try this new offering from HSP and explore Hamilton’s Princeton as a virtual tour.
+Visit the Historical Society of Princeton’s website to take a walk through the Witherspoon-Jackson Historic District on “The Albert E. Hinds Memorial Walking Tour: African American Life in Princeton,” narrated by Shirley Satterfield, a longtime Princetonian and local historian.
+You can also explore Hamilton’s Princeton and more as virtual tours.

-Take the Witherspoon Jackson Historical and Cultural Society’s Heritage Plaque tour of the same historic district.
+Take the Witherspoon-Jackson Historical and Cultural Society’s Heritage Plaque tour of the historic Witherspoon-Jackson district.

-There are a number of University walking tours available through GuidiGo, online or through the app.
+There are a number of university walking tours available through GuidiGo, online or through the app.
 Topics include stories of women, traditions, African American life, “Firsts,” and Asian American life.
+You can also explore tours of outdoor art with the University Art Museum.

 Visit the many sites that are part of the Arts Council of Princeton’s Tour of the Public Art Around Town.